 There is no question that Iceland is a hot destination right now.
-Thanks to Game of Thrones, the allure of the northern lights, and some very affordable airfare courtesy of the new Icelandic budget airline, WOW air, people from around the world are flocking to this Nordic country.
+Thanks to Game of Thrones, the allure of the northern lights, and some very affordable airfare, people from around the world are flocking to this Nordic country.
 However, with its stunning scenery and powerful waterfalls, Iceland also comes with a pretty big price tag.
 So, how much does it cost to go to Iceland?
 The answer is probably more than you expect, but don’t worry because I’m going to be sharing plenty of tips and tricks to help save and stretch your budget as much as possible.

 For the purpose of this article, I’m going to suggest an itinerary of 7 days and 6 nights.
 Please note that this guide is based on the costs for a single person.
 If you are travelling as a couple, make sure to double these estimates (except for hotels and, for this particular article, transportation).
 I am also creating a budget for this article based on a car rental as it is the preferred way to explore Iceland.
 However, other options and their estimated costs will also be discussed.